 python3 depthai_demo.py -dd -cnn [your-model]

-Once you've got the model working on device, the next step is to look at how the predictions are handled in
+Once you've got the model working on the device, the next step is to look at how the predictions are handled in

 depthai_demo.py and to begin to integrate the functionality into your application.